NICKSONMOGAKA/phase-4-group-project/README.md

 #### Home Page:
 - The home page introduces users to ShopEase, featuring promotional items and discounts.

-#### Logging in
-- In order to make use of this application properly, you will have to log into a user account.
-- For this project, we have two users in the database namely Bob and Alice
-- Use the following login details to view and purchase products;
-      bob@example.com
-      securepassword

-- Alternatively you can make use of Alice's account;
-      alice@example.com
-      password123

 #### Navigating to Products:
 - Click the "Products" link to view the available items.